 Her husband mentioned was her distant cousin James Thompson (d.1795, son of William Thompson), whom she married September 17, 1786 (the Thompson family bible is the source for this and most births, deaths and marriages of this family).
 Family records state that James served for a four year period in the American Revolution.
 There is also a record of a transfer of a parcel of land known as “Thompson’s Neglect” from George Thompson to James Thompson in 1793.
 This parcel was included in a survey of Forest Grove made in 1856 for their son Col. Francis Thompson.

-James is listed in the Census of 1790 of Charles County with a household of two white males under the age of sixteen, three white females and six slaves.
+James is listed in the Census of 1790 of Charles County with a household of two white males under the age of sixteen, three white females and six enslaved persons.
 When James Thompson was named as executor for his sister Elizabeth’s estate in 1790, John Baptist Wills was one of his securities.
 When he died intestate in Charles County in 1795, Ann was the initial administratrix of her husband’s estate (inventories Aug 1795 at £92).
 By the time of her accounting on Feb.
 27, 1797, she was named “Anne Prudence Smith” and her new husband Mathew Smith was co-administrator of the April 1798 accounting.

 The Thompson family bible contains an entry that Ann Prudence Smith “departed this life Ash Wednesday February 16, 1820.”